 Have a look/listen at this scene near the end of the film, when Scrooge goes to his nephew’s home to reconcile with his only living relation.

-The harmony is lovely, and since the song is being sung at a Christmas Day gathering, you can see how I might have assumed it was an old carol.
+The harmony is lovely, and as the song is being sung at a Christmas Day gathering, you can see how I might have assumed it was an old carol.
 The Wikipedia entry on “Barbara Allen” says that the song’s earliest mention comes in a diary entry by Samuel Pepys, dated January 2, 1666, that talks about how it was sung at a New Year’s party.

 Another holiday connection.